-Man Gets Away With Bank Fraud...Then Updates Everyone via Facebook
+Man Gets Away With Bank Fraud...Then Updates Everyone Via Facebook

+Maxi Sopo, a then 26-year-old fugitive hiding in Mexico, was smart enough to commit bank fraud.
+Yet it somehow slipped his mind to remove a former Justice Department official from his list of Facebook friends.
+The Cameroon native consistently updated his status from Cancun, detailing the great time he was having evading charges in Seattle.
 Memorable status updates included "LIFE IS VERY SIMPLE REALLY!!!!
 BUT SOME OF US HUMANS MAKE A MESS OF IT ...
 REMEMBER AM JUST HERE TO HAVE FUN PARTEEEEEEE."

-After initial police efforts to find Sopo on Facebook and Myspace were unsuccessful, FBI agent Seth Reeg looked again, found Sopo's private profile, and tapped into his public list of friends.
-As it turns out, a former Justice Department employee had met Sopo briefly in the Seattle night club scene and was more than happy to help officials.
-Sopo is facing up to 30 years in prison, but I'm sure he'll keep us updated.
+Sopo arrived in the U.S. in 2003 and sold roses in Seattle nightclubs until, according to prosecutors, he decided to commit target banks.
+After initial police efforts to find Sopo on Facebook and Myspace were unsuccessful, Secret Service agent Seth Reeg took a second look, finding Sopo's private profile and scanning his public list of friends.
+As it turns out, a former Justice Department employee had met Sopo briefly in the Seattle nightclub scene and was more than happy to help officials.
+Sopo is doing up to 30 years, but he'll probably keep us updated.

-James Wombles: The GPS Criminal
+James Wombles: The GPS Genius

-Robbery Note Written on Pay Stub Leads to Arrest
+Robbery Note Written On Pay Stub Leads To Arrest

-The FBI was called in and quickly realized that they were dealing with no mastermind when they discovered that he had written a note threatening tellers to "Be Quick Be Quit (sic).
-Give your cash or I'll shoot..." wait for it... on his October pay stub.He was held without bond before being sentenced to 46 months in prison and ordered to repay the $397 that was stolen.
-Oops.
+An Illinois man, then 40-year-old Thomas Infante, entered the Fifth Third Bank in December 2008 with the goal of obtaining unearned cash.
+He made off with just under $400 before authorities tracked him to his Cary home.
+The FBI was called in and quickly realized that they were dealing with no mastermind as they discovered that he had written a note threatening tellers to "Be Quick Be Quiet.
+Give your cash or I'll shoot..." on his pay stub, complete with his name and address.